VaradHajare/Audivine-Music-Player/README.md

 # Audivine Music Player

 A modern YouTube music player built with Python and Tkinter that allows you to search, queue, and play music from YouTube.
-Features voice search and a sleek dark theme interface.

 ![image](https://github.com/user-attachments/assets/8417d96c-66fa-4bf8-85ff-145434299d88)